EylemPinkney/EylemPinkney/README.md

-- 👋 Hi, I’m @EylemPinkney
+Hi 👋,

+I'm Eylem

+QA Automation Engineer

+💕 I’m currently working on a project with framework TestNG, Cucumber

-- 👀 I’m interested in software testing.
+🌱 I’m interested in learning Cypress

-- 💞️ I’m currently learning Cypress.
-- 🌱 I'm always looking to connect with other developers and collaborate on future projects.
-Please feel free to reach out to me if you're interested in working together.
-- 📫 How to reach me https://www.linkedin.com/in/eylempinkney/
+📫 How to reach me https://www.linkedin.com/in/eylempinkney/

+⚡ Fun fact I love manual/automation testing, Typing code, swimming, camping,

 <!---
 EylemPinkney/EylemPinkney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.